WSU-kduncan/3120-cicd-NolimitDougie/README-CI.md

   - how to install docker + dependencies (WSL2, for example)

-  From inside the `3120-cicd-NolimitDougie` repo
+  From inside the `3120-cicd-NolimitDougie` folder.

   - how to build an image from the `Dockerfile`
   - `docker build -t webserver .`